Are you better off putting extra money into your 401(k) instead of purchasing a life insurance policy?

 Finding the best life insurance policy is important because it’s a big expense.
-For Phillip, he’s looking at a bill of $700 every year!
-That’s a lot of money.
+For Phillip, he’s looking at a bill of $700 every year.
+That’s a lot of money, especially over many years.

 An extra $50,000 on Day One of retirement provides a retirement budget increase of $1,500 a year.
 (This assumes a 3% withdrawal rate.)
-Therefore, re-purposing Phillip’s life insurance budget to fund his 401(k) gives Phillip a best-case scenario of having a little bit extra spending money in retirement.
+Therefore, putting in extra money to fund his 401(k) gives Phillip a best-case scenario of having a little bit extra spending money in retirement.

-In a worst-case scenario, an assassin murders Phillip.
-Fortunately, the life insurance policy pays out to Olympia.
-This gives Olympia ample resources to provide for little Alexander.
+In a worst-case scenario, an assassin murders Phillip while he is still young.
+Fortunately, the insurance policy pays out to Olympia.
+This gives Olympia ample resources to provide for Alexander.

 Given the variables – there are four possible outcomes.
 For the two outcomes where Phillip lives to 100, the differences are not very big: a small change in lifestyle during retirement.